 Ah, there’s nothing quite like the breathtaking beauty of waterfalls.
 These magical displays of rushing water synergize the best parts of hydrology, geology, and gravity to form one awe-inspiring sight.
 Read on to learn about the most beautiful waterfalls in the world– from North and South America to the African continent.

 Let’s start with one of the world’s most famous waterfalls of all time.
 Located between the border of the United States and Canada, Niagara Falls is two waterfalls with an island between them.
 On the Canadian side, the water drops an amazing 173 feet (53 metres) before it hits the river below.
 It’s an absolutely breathtaking sight.

-For more on Niagara Falls, make sure to visit our sister site: Secrets of Niagara!
+For much more on Niagara Falls, make sure to visit our sister site, Secrets of Niagara!

 Angel Falls/ Kerepakupai Meru